hugocaillard/clearness/app/routes/__posts/03-build-the-voting-client/01-setup-web3-application.md

 ### Use Stacks Wallet and the Devnet

 We will use the [Hiro Wallet](https://www.hiro.so/wallet#download).
-It is recommended to set up a dedicated "development" session in my web browser with the Hiro Wallet and some developer tools.
+It is recommended to set up a dedicated "development" session in your web browser with the Hiro Wallet and some developer tools.
 You want to keep your real wallet separated since we'll need to connect to a fake one now.
 Open the Voting smart contract project, find the file `settings/Devnet.toml`, you'll find here a list of Stack accounts.
 These fake accounts are used with clarinet test.
 We'll also use it to connect to the Devnet locally.
 You can run **`$ clarinet integrate`** to launch the Devnet, you'll need [Docker](https://www.docker.com/) to be running.

 > :point_right: The *Devnet* is a Stacks environment that runs on your computer.